-Florence offers the best of Italy’s rich culture.
+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 From its Renaissance heritage to the surrounding Tuscan countryside, Florence offers visitors the best of Italy’s history and landscape.
 Experience all of this and more on one of our many Florence tours, including our day trip to Chianti.
 Taste the best of Tuscany’s Chianti wine and soak in the region’s natural splendor with The Roman Guy.

 The Origin of Chianti Wine

 The first documented occurrence of a Chianti wine dates back to the 13th-century when the “Chianti Mountains” around Florence were identified as a prominent location for the cultivation of grapes.
 Merchants from the towns of Castellina, Gaiole and Radda formed the League of Chianti (Lega del Chianti) in order to promulgate the production of Chianti.

 The League of Chianti gained further legitimacy in 1716 when Cosimo III de Medici issued a decree recognizing the villages of Castellina, Gaiole, Radda and Greve as the official producers of Chianti.